Faeq-F/Zarlasht/diary.md

 ### 02/10/2024 - 07/10/2024

-Began digitizing the screen designs and started to learn how to use Valkey & radish (database & client) for the final game.
+Began digitizing the screen designs (ensuring aim 6 is met) and started to learn how to use Valkey & radish (database & client) for the final game (goal 4).
 Also, after a meeting with my supervisor, I am improving my project plan.

 ### 30/09/2024 - 01/10/2024

-Drew the screen designs and program architecture diagrams for the final game.
+Drew the screen designs and program architecture diagrams for the final game. (as planned for week 3, ensuring aims 1, 2, 3, 4, 5 and goal 5 can be met).

 </details>